 Lastly, and certainly not an insignificant reason, would be a traditional, cultural one.
 In Southeast Asia, it’s usually the appropriate thing not to show too much skin, that is, to cover up as much as possible (in any case, the proper parts) to keep up the ethics straight.

-To give you an example: you can imagine being stretched on the mat with your legs spread up wearing a mini-skirt … is a bit too much.
+To give you an example: you can imagine that being stretched on the mat with your legs spread out widely, and wearing a mini-skirt … is a bit too much.